Yogi Berra, 1925 - 2015, RIP

 In general, however, the lead generation and project creation role of indirect sales channel is substantially diminished.
 Now manufacturers create the leads using digital marketing.

-That's got big implications for industrial manufacturing companies - indeed it means your sales & marketing alignment challenge is bigger than the one between your two silos....it's a fundamental fracture in your revenue growth strategy.
+That's got big implications for industrial manufacturing companies - indeed it means your sales & marketing alignment challenge is bigger than the one between your two silos....it's a fundamental fracture in your revenue growth strategies.
 Your channel model is poorly suited to today's buying behaviors.

 - Internalize all lead generation goals